 Since there is so much syncretism of the singular and plural forms of second and third person pronouns, the codes second and third have been added to denote those pronouns which have syncretic singular and plural forms.
+The code free was also added to denote a pronoun which agrees with all person and number combinations.
 The result is summarized in Table 11.

 Slot Fillers

-variants= fst_plur
+variants= free fot plur

+ist_plur

 fst_sing

 sec_plur

 sec_sing

 second

 third

 thr_plur

 thr_sing